stanley-gu/standardsCh/chapter.md

 * * * *

-By providing the information specified by these guidelines, along with the required models, modelers can be reasonably assured that the simulation experiment represents the intention of the original authors.
+By providing the information specified by these guidelines, modelers can be reasonably assured that the simulation experiment corresponds with those of the original authors.
 Thus, as adoption of MIASE spreads, the quality of scientific reporting will increase, and collaborative efforts in computational modeling and simulation of biological systems is encouraged.

 ## Ontologies